elinkev/docker-symfony/README.md

                 }
             }
         ]
-        ```

 VSCode:
 - PHP executable errors - you probably dont have php installed locally, so point it to the docker container "php.validate.executablePath": "docker exec -t project_name-php php"
 - To run phpcs on single file after save, runonsave extension is needed with this config for windows (adjust for linux), make sure its a workspace setting or you will have to change the project_name constantly:
-        ```bash

         "emeraldwalk.runonsave": {
             "commands": [
                 {
                     "match": "\\.php$",
                     "cmd": "docker exec -t project_name-php ./tools/windows/php-cs-fixer.sh ${relativeFile}" }
             ]
         },
-        ```

 - Pre commit hook not working in vsc - change pre-commit hook PHPCS="./tools/php-cs-fixer/vendor/bin/php-cs-fixer" to PHPCS="docker exec -t project_name-php ./tools/php-cs-fixer/vendor/bin/php-cs-fixer"

 Mailhog:
 - After installing symfony/mailer, .env parameter should look like this - MAILER_DSN=smtp://mailhog:1025